Most people use computers and the internet in their everyday lives – and unfortunately so do criminals.

-If you think you have been scammed, or someone is trying to scam you over the internet, go to the WA Department of Commerce Scamnet website for information about what action to take and who to contact.
-Different agencies deal with different types of scams.
+If you think you have been scammed, or someone is trying to scam you over the internet, go to the WA Scamnet website for information about what action to take, who to contact and to report a scam.

 Crimes in which using the internet is a key feature, including content-related offences such as possessing child pornography or circulating hate or racist material.

 An adult who ruthlessly uses the internet to hunt for children and young teenagers to take advantage of them in any way they can, including sexually, emotionally, psychologically or financially.

 Cyber predators, also known as online or internet predators, know how to manipulate children to create inappropriate trust and friendship.

 They target both boys and girls and exploit the anonymity of the internet to disguise their identity and real intentions.

 Such predators are active in chatrooms, instant messaging, internet forums, social networking sites, on smart phones, and even video game consoles.